darioalfe/PHON/README.md

 * If you use this code to publish scientific results please include the following citation:

-D. Alf\`e, "PHON: A program to calculate phonons using the small displacement method", Computer Physics Communications, Vol. 180, No. 12, pp. 2622-2633 (2009) doi:10.1016/j.cpc.2009.03.010; Program available at http://chianti.geol.ucl.ac.uk/~dario
+D. Alfe`, "PHON: A program to calculate phonons using the small displacement method", Computer Physics Communications, Vol. 180, No. 12, pp. 2622-2633 (2009) doi:10.1016/j.cpc.2009.03.010; Program available at http://chianti.geol.ucl.ac.uk/~dario